Your 2025 guide to Machu Picchu

 How to Get There

-You can get to Machu Picchu by train, bus, or hiking.
-From Lima, you'll need to fly to Cusco.
+You can get to Machu Picchu by train or hiking.
+To start from Lima, you'll need to fly to Cusco (1.5 hours).

-For the classic route, from Cusco you will need to be transferred by car to Aguas Calientes, a 3.5 hour drive along the scenic Urubamba River in the Sacred Valley, and then from Ollantaytambo station you will be transferred by train to Aguas Calientes, your starting point to your Machu Picchu adventure.
+This is the most classic route: From Cusco you will need to be transferred by car & train to Aguas Calientes, a 3.5 hour drive along the scenic Urubamba River in the Sacred Valley, and then from Ollantaytambo train station you will be transferred to Aguas Calientes, your starting point for your Machu Picchu adventure.
+Contact one of our customer service representatives for a detailed itinerary of the Classic Machu Picchu route.

 Trains: Which one to choose?

-There are three train options that will take you to Machu Picchu: the Belmond Hiram Bingham train, Inca Rail, and Peru Rail.
+There are three train options that will take you to Machu Picchu: Inca Rail, Peru Rail and the Belmond Hiram Bingham train.

 Inca Rail and Peru Rail both offer stylish and cozy trains, with different options including trains with open-air balconies and panoramic observatory cars: